Boating Accident Lawyer

 If your boating injury was caused by a dangerous or defective boat or piece of equipment like a jet ski, water skis, tube, raft or wakeboard, a boating accident attorney can help you proceed with a product liability claim against the boat or equipment manufacturer.
 Product liability cases can be complicated.
 A seasoned attorney can take on deep pocketed manufacturers and maximize your chance of a successful outcome.Our Law Firm Has Obtained Compensation for All Types of Boating Injuries

-The Law Offices of Jeffrey S. Glassman has represented individuals who have suffered a wide range of injuries in boat accident cases.
+The Jeffrey Glassman Injury Lawyers has represented individuals who have suffered a wide range of injuries in boat accident cases.
 Regardless of the severity of your injury or its cause, our boat accident attorneys will fight for justice on your behalf and recover the compensation you deserve.

 Some common types of boat accidents and their corresponding injuries include: